Emergency Planning and Preparedness

 Signing up for NMSU alerts allows you to receive information regarding a crisis.

-In an emergency, the sirens alert members of the Las Cruces campus and surrounding community to immediately seek shelter and once they are safe to check the website or local news for additional information.
+In an emergency, the Outdoor Severe Weather Warning System sirens alert members of the Las Cruces campus and surrounding community who are outside of a building to immediately seek shelter and once they are safe to check the website or local news for additional information.
 If employees or students are registered with the Emergency Notification System, they may choose to receive emergency notification information via email, voice mail or text messaging service.

 In an Emergency